Xi congratulates Chinese astronauts aboard space station - WTMJ

-BEIJING (AP) — Chinese President Xi Jinping spoke with three astronauts who are making the country’s space station their home for the next three months, and called their mission an important milestone in China’s space industry.
+BEIJING (AP) — Chinese President Xi Jinping spoke Wednesday with three astronauts who are making the country’s first permanent space station their home for the next three months, and called their mission an important milestone in China’s space industry.

-The crew consisting of former air force pilots Nie Haisheng, Liu Boming and Tang Hongbo arrived at the Tianhe space station last week.
-Throughout their stay, they will carry out science experiments and maintenance, space walks and prepare the station for receiving two additional modules next year.
+Former air force pilots Nie Haisheng, Liu Boming and Tang Hongbo arrived at the space station last week.
+They will carry out scientific experiments and space walks and prepare the station for receiving two additional modules next year.

-Xi asked Wednesday morning after their health and living situation aboard the station.

 “We are all very happy to see you are in good shape and the work is going well,” Xi said, speaking from the Beijing Aerospace Control Center.
 “The building of the space station is an important milestone in China’s space industry and it will make a pioneering contribution to the peaceful use of the space by mankind.”

-Note: This story has been corrected to say that Tianhe is the name of the core module of the space station, not the overall station.